JACC in a Flash

 A strategy combining group medical visits and microfinance for patients with diabetes or hypertension in Kenya may result in clinically meaningful systolic blood pressure (BP) reductions associated with cardiovascular benefit, according to results of the BIGPIC trial published in the Journal of the American College of Cardiology.
 However, the "significance threshold was not met in hypothesis testing."

-Keywords: ACC Publications, Cardiology Magazine, African Americans, Alcohol Drinking, Amoxicillin, Anemia, Angiography, Aneurysm, Dissecting, Anti-Bacterial Agents, Anticoagulants, Aortic Aneurysm, Arteries, Arthritis, Psoriatic, Atherosclerosis, Biological Markers, Atrial Fibrillation, Asia, Southeastern, Biomedical Research, Blood Pressure, Cardiology, Cardiovascular Diseases, Chest Pain, Chronic Disease, Confidence Intervals, Control Groups, Coronary Artery Disease, Coronary Artery Bypass, COVID-19, Delivery of Health Care, Cost-Benefit Analysis, Disease Management, Education, Medical, Diabetes Mellitus, Faculty, Fasting, Fluoroquinolones, Follow-Up Studies, Glucose, Health Expenditures, Heart Failure, Hispanic Americans, Hospital Mortality, Hospitalization, Hospitals, Hypertension, Immunity, Incidence, Inflammation, Insurance, Health, Minority Groups, Myocardial Infarction, Myocardial Ischemia, Occupational Health Services, Myocarditis, Outcome Assessment (Health Care), Pandemics, Patient Care, Percutaneous Coronary Intervention, Patient Discharge, Pneumonia, Prospective Studies, Prognosis, Prevalence, Pulmonary Disease, Chronic Obstructive, Registries, Renal Insufficiency, Chronic, Renin-Angiotensin System, Return to Work, Secondary Prevention, Severity of Illness Index, Risk Factors, Smoking, Social Determinants of Health, Shock, Cardiogenic, Social Support, ST Elevation Myocardial Infarction, Societies, Medical, Stents, Students, Stroke, Stroke Volume, Takotsubo Cardiomyopathy, Time-to-Treatment, Uncertainty, Urinary Tract Infections, Vaccination, Ventricular Function, Left, Health Manpower, Workplace
+Keywords: ACC Publications, Cardiology Magazine, African Americans, Alcohol Drinking, Amoxicillin, Anemia, Angiography, Aneurysm, Dissecting, Anti-Bacterial Agents, Anticoagulants, Aortic Aneurysm, Arteries, Arthritis, Psoriatic, Atherosclerosis, Biomarkers, Atrial Fibrillation, Asia, Southeastern, Biomedical Research, Blood Pressure, Cardiology, Cardiovascular Diseases, Chest Pain, Chronic Disease, Confidence Intervals, Control Groups, Coronary Artery Disease, Coronary Artery Bypass, COVID-19, Delivery of Health Care, Cost-Benefit Analysis, Disease Management, Education, Medical, Diabetes Mellitus, Faculty, Fasting, Fluoroquinolones, Follow-Up Studies, Glucose, Health Expenditures, Heart Failure, Hispanic Americans, Hospital Mortality, Hospitalization, Hospitals, Hypertension, Immunity, Incidence, Inflammation, Insurance, Health, Minority Groups, Myocardial Infarction, Myocardial Ischemia, Occupational Health Services, Myocarditis, Outcome Assessment, Health Care, Pandemics, Patient Care, Percutaneous Coronary Intervention, Patient Discharge, Pneumonia, Prospective Studies, Prognosis, Prevalence, Pulmonary Disease, Chronic Obstructive, Registries, Renal Insufficiency, Chronic, Renin-Angiotensin System, Return to Work, Secondary Prevention, Severity of Illness Index, Risk Factors, Smoking, Social Determinants of Health, Shock, Cardiogenic, Social Support, ST Elevation Myocardial Infarction, Societies, Medical, Stents, Students, Stroke, Stroke Volume, Takotsubo Cardiomyopathy, Time-to-Treatment, Uncertainty, Urinary Tract Infections, Vaccination, Ventricular Function, Left, Health Workforce, Workplace

 < Back to Listings